jasontruong001/First-Repository/README.md

 Created urls.py and follow instructions to add code into urls.py with nano text editor

 Finished up rest of tutorial 1 and everything ran correctly so far.

+# Tutorial 2
+I added admin user
+added a question to the poll